thesp0nge/nightcrawler-mitm/README.md

 # nightcrawler-mitm

-Version: 0.5.0
+Version: 0.6.0

 A mitmproxy addon for background passive analysis, crawling, and basic active scanning, designed as a security researcher's sidekick.

-**WARNING: Alpha Stage - Use with caution, especially active scanning features **
+**WARNING: BETA Stage - Use with caution, especially active scanning features**

 ## FEATURES